 class StyledButton extends StatelessWidget {

-/// The text to display inside the button.
+/// The text label displayed inside the button.

 final String text;

-/// The callback that is called when the button is tapped.
+/// The callback function that is executed when the button is tapped.

 final VoidCallback onPressed;